 The phyllanthus plant is native to tropical and sub-tropical areas.

-The plant itself grows to be between 20 and 28 inches tall, with smooth, light green bark and pale green flora.
-The plant produces small fruits which are filled with seeds.
+The plant itself grows to be between 20-28 inches tall, with smooth, light green bark and pale green flora.
+True to its nickname “seed under leaves,” phyllanthus produces small seed-filled fruits.

 The whole plant